 To understand what type of self build is best for you and your budget please visit the Self Build Portal:

 Stroud District Council is committed to supporting people to build their own home and has developed a register to find out what the demand is for self-build/custom build plots in the area.
 We will use the information to support negotiation with developers on self-build provision on larger housing sites – see our Local Plan Policy HC3 and to guide future policy making.
 We shall also be exploring ways in which it might be possible for people and plots to be brought together.
-Registration does not however guarantee that a suitable plot will be identified, or become available.

 Eligibility criteria for registration

-Please note important changes from 1st November 2017 that introduce local eligibility criteria and registration fees
+Important changes from 1st November 2017 that introduce local eligibility criteria and registration fees

 The Self-Build and Custom Housebuilding Regulations 2016 have allowed local authorities to set local eligibility criteria ("a local connection test") and to set fees for joining the register.
 We are introducing a local connection test and fees and from 1st November 2017 the register will be divided into two parts.